Customs Anti-smuggling Act

 Article 8

-For the necessity of suppressing smuggling, Customs may order a vessel, aircraft, vehicle or any other means of transport to stop, turn back or land at a designated place.
-If such means of transport defies doing so, Customs may open fire upon it, but only for the purpose of preventing it from further moving.
+For the necessity of suppressing smuggling, Customs may order a vessel, aircraft, vehicle, or any other transportation means to stop, turn back or land at a designated place.
+If such vehicles defies the order, Customs may open fire upon it, but only for the purpose of preventing it from further moving.

 Article 9

-For the necessity of suppressing smuggling, Customs may inspect the import cargoes, export cargoes, through cargoes, transit cargoes, bonded cargoes parcels, baggage, means of transport, warehouses or other places of storage, and the persons concerned at the scene.
+For the necessity of suppressing smuggling, Customs may inspect the import goods, export goods, through goods, transit goods, bonded goods, parcels, baggage, transportation means, warehouses or other places of storage, and the persons concerned at the scene.

 Article 10